Kratika Sengar: Success and lead roles (2012–2015)

 In 2012, Kratika made her comeback to television with Zee TV's show Punar Vivah opposite Gurmeet Choudhary.
 The show ended on 17 May 2013.
 While playing Aarti, she made an appearance on Qubool Hai to promote her show.
-In January 2014, she made a special appearance in Star Plus' show is Ek Veer Ki Ardaas...Veera.
-Later in the year, she entered Life OK's show Devon Ke Dev...Mahadev starring Mohit Raina and Mouni Roy before the show ended.
+In January 2014, she made a special appearance in Star Plus' show Ek Veer Ki Ardaas...Veera.
+Later in the year, she entered Life OK's show Devon Ke Dev...Mahadev starring Mohit Raina and Mouni Roy as Manasa Devi before the show ended.

 She made her film debut in 2014 with My Father Godfather.
 In 2015, Kratika acted in Zee TV's next Service Wali Bahu.

 Establishment and further career (2016–present)

-In 2016, Sengar appeared in Ekta Kapoor's show Kasam Tere Pyaar Ki.
-Her character was replaced by Shivani Tomar.
-She came back in September 2016.
+In 2016, Sengar played a lead role opposite Sharad Malhotra for a short period in Ekta Kapoor's show Kasam Tere Pyaar Ki.
+However, because of the fans' love for that character, she lasted longer than expected.
+Later, her character was killed off and reincarnated with a new face.
+But the fans' demand brought her back in September 2016 replacing Shivani Tomar.
+Later in the show, her character was again killed and reincarnated but this time the face remained same.
 The show went off air on 27 July 2018.

-In 2017, she acted as the Narrator in the show Chandrakanta.
+In 2017, she narrated in the show Chandrakanta.
 In 2021, she appeared in Choti Sarrdaarni.